 Frequently Asked Questions

-Q: How many dogs do you walk at any one time?
+1. How many dogs do you walk at any one time?

-Q: Can I specify a particular time for my dog to be walked?
+2. Can I specify a particular time for my dog to be walked?

 • Travel time between clients

-• Drying and cleaning dogs after muddy walks
+• Cleaning dogs after muddy walks

 • Traffic and roadworks